syst3x/traffic-radar/README.md

 - `minOnTime` this is the minimum amount of time that the radar will stay on before it's allowed to go back to sleep
 - `timeStartThreshold` this is the longest that a constant stream of radar speeds will be considered a single vehicle before chopping the stream and logging a datapoint
 - `timeLastThreshold` during a stream of radar speeds, this is the longest we can go without getting a new speed reading before we assume that the vehicle has passed and we log a datapoint
+- `logAll` if set to true, log both "frames" and "vehicles" to the CSV data file; if set to folse, log only "vehicles"

 ```
 ////////////////////////////////////////////////////////////////////////////